MenSoon/FeedViewKit/Example/Pods/Target Support Files/Pods-FeedViewKit_Example/Pods-FeedViewKit_Example-acknowledgements.markdown

 ## SnapKit

-Copyright (c) 2011-Present SnapKit Shon - https://github.com/SnapKit
+Copyright (c) 2011-Present SnapKit Team - https://github.com/SnapKit

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal